ahmedsameha1/nonso/README.md

-a package that handles authentication in a flutter app.
+Implement username and password authentication in your app by inserting ONE widget from this package in your widget tree.
 It is based on Firebase Authentication.